Regardless of your response to the COVID-19, there are some key truths it should remind us of, and lead us back to.

 Pray that God will shake the nations to bring more people into His people, and that He will continue to refine those of us in His church.

 Feeling isolated, or bored, now you cannot go about your ordinary life, work, or social activities?
 I can’t recommend enough that you use this time to get into the Word of God – sign up for an online Bible course, such as the School of Biblical Studies.
+The Bible Project is also a great resource.

 And don’t forget to meet the practical and spiritual needs of those around you, however you can: pray with friends, encourage fellow believers over WhatsApp, make meals for the poor or those who become unemployed.